calumgrant/lyme/README.md

 Through vigilance, many cases of Lyme disease can be caught and treated early.
 But often the sufferer is ignorant of Lyme disease and many not get treated promptly, many not remember a specific tick bite, and may not have developed a rash.

 Then, the patient has a range of non-specific symptoms, and unfortnately may only be tested for Lyme disease at a very late stage.
+GPs generally do not consider Lyme disease as a differential diagnosis, or may have learnt to be dismissive about Lyme disease.

+The standard NHS criteria for diagnosing Lyme disease are:

+- A tick bite, a characteritic rash, and the onset of symptoms
+- Exposure to ticks, symptoms and a positive blood test.

+### Problems with the standard diagnosis

+Many people would not recognise a tick, or do not know if they have been bitten by one or whether it was attached or not.
+Symptoms can be delayed so there is no connection with a tick bite.
+Doctors do not consider asking patients if they have been bitten by anything.

+The rash is in many cases absent or unclear, or may have resolved by the time the patient sees the doctor, and the rash can be confused with many other skin conditions.

+Symptoms are too unspecific to be able to accurately confirm Lyme disease in many cases.

+This leaves the blood test.
+Many patients or doctors would not even know to ask to be tested for Lyme disease, and can have their concerns dismissed as hysteria.

+Testing for Lyme disease is done by a two stage process.

-There is a standard blood test for Lyme disease, but there are many problems with it.
+There is a lot of controversy surrounding the blood test.